Virginia Tech® home

 Calhoun Honors Discovery Program

 Mike is originally from Canajoharie, New York.
 He recently retired from the Air Force after nearly 25 years of service.
-He spent the first half of his Air Force career as a Boeing C-17 maintainer, and the second half as a logistics officer.
+He spent the first half of his Air Force career as a C-17 aircraft maintainer, and the second half as a logistics officer.
 Mike enjoys SCUBA diving when location allows, traveling, reading, and spending time with his wife Crystal and their four children.